 Information about our class

-Our teacher is Miss Grayston and our teaching assistants are Mrs Scruton and Mrs Irwin.
+Our teacher is Miss Grayston and our teaching assistant is Mrs Scruton.

-A typical day in Year 5 consists of English and Maths in the morning and other subjects from the curriculum in the afternoon, including reading comprehension, Science and Topic work.
+A typical day in Year 5 consists of English and Maths in the morning and other subjects from the curriculum in the afternoon, including reading comprehension, RE, PE, Science and Topic work.